Cyber Crime: Hacking Introduction

 - Server logs

-- Hardcopy and soft copy of the defected material- all the material that has been tempered with by the hacker needs to be submitted with the cyber cell as evidence.
+- Hardcopy and soft copy of the defected material- all the material that has been tampered with by the hacker needs to be submitted with the cyber cell as evidence.

 - Details of the control mechanism where the complainant needs to tell the details of those who had the access to the email, password and the computer.